johanley/special-relativity-core/README.md

 **Elbow-boost** is used instead of *a non-collinear pair of boosts.*

-**Corner-boost** is an elbow-boost with an angle of 90 degrees between boosts (as seen in the intermediate grid).
+**Corner-boost** is an elbow-boost with an angle of 90° between boosts (as seen in the intermediate grid).

 **Kinematic rotation** is used instead of *Thomas-Wigner rotation*.